nemonik/hands-on-DevOps/readme.md

 ## 8.12.
 Microservices

-So, you may not realize it, but with the `helloworld-web` application you've actually written is a microservice.
+So, you may not realize it, but with the `helloworld-web` application what you've actually written is a microservice.

 What's a microservice?

-- Inidividually, microservices perform a single function (i.e., a single business capability or feature.)
+- Individually, microservices perform a single function (i.e., a single business capability or feature).
 In our case, our application's single function is to return, "Hello world!\n"
 - Communicate with other services via well-defined APIs.
 - Can be written using different frameworks and programming languages.
 - Can be deployed independently or as a group.